malie/undiluted/README.md

-# undiluted - a trying to immitate str8ts - broken
+# undiluted - trying to immitate str8ts - broken

 Generates puzzles by searching for constellations that have only one single completion.

+The puzzles generated with this program force you to also place digits in the black fields to solve them.

 Constellations are searched by iteratively adding one digit or black field a time.
 Each time it is checked if there are still, at least,